timmc/cascade/README.md

 Each node declares a side-effecting cleaner thunk (or nil) and either a list of dependency nodes or a boolean indicating whether the node is already clean.
-If the resulting data structure is stored in an atom `c`, relying code can call `(swap! c cascade/dirty :center)` to indicate that the canvas has been dragged, and then `(swap! c cascade/clean :gui)` to recalculate all (and only) the relying nodes from :gui to :center.
+If the resulting data structure is stored in an atom `c`, then a drag event handler can call `(swap! c cascade/dirty :center)` to indicate that the canvas has been dragged, and then `(swap! c cascade/clean :painting)` to recalculate all (and only) the relying nodes from :painting down to :center that actually need to be updated.

-(Note that if a cleaner thunk causes an error, the swap! will fail, and the cascade value will remain the same.)
+(Note that if a cleaner thunk causes an error, the swap! will fail, and the cascade value will remain the same.
+Plan accordingly.)

 See the main namespace docstring for more info: `org.timmc.cascade`